Dkvitca/Dkvitca/README.md

 - 🌱 I’m currently learning k8s.

--  💻 through my college courses, I've obtained knowledge in Object Oriented programming, Algorithms, C# programming, Databases , Machine learning and more
+-  💻 most of the time writing scripts in python for automation of tasks.

 - 🌏 Currently I am working on extending my knowledge in the world of backend development.